In 2018, the average fuel consumption of newly registered cars in Switzerland rose by 3.6% compared to the year before.

 A Tesla 90D Model S running on power produced by the UK’s most polluting coal power station emits more per kilometre than an Audi A7 3.0 TDI running on diesel.
 Electricity grids span multiple countries and power is fungible.
 If the extra electricity used to power electric cars delayed the shutdown of the dirtiest bits of international power grids then their effective contribution to emissions would be high.

-Looking at the cleanliness of the electricity produced within Switzerland is quite meaningless.
-Electricity flows across borders to create a large connected pool of power.
+Looking at the cleanliness of the electricity produced within Switzerland misses the big picture.
+Electricity flows across borders.
 Switzerland constantly imports and exports electricity.
-Much of what is produced in the south is exported to Italy and much of what is consumed in the north is imported from Germany – see current cross-border flows.
+Some of what is produced in the south is exported to Italy and some of what is consumed in the north is imported from Germany – see current cross-border flows.
 The more clean energy Switzerland has left to export the less dirty stuff will be generated in other parts of Europe.
 And, the less it imports the less dirty generation there will be abroad.
-The idea that electricity is produced and consumed within national borders exists only in people’s minds with a few exceptions, such as in some geographically or politically isolated nations.
+The idea that electricity must be produced and consumed within national borders exists only in people’s minds with a few exceptions, such as in some geographically or politically isolated nations.

 Once we have cleaned up international electricity production, electric cars are clearly part of the solution.
 Until then their emissions contribution is complex and mixed but not zero.